Dov’è San Marco?

 - If you’ve purchased a pass in advance through VeniceConnected.com, look for their logo at the ticket booths, down the stairs at the water level, just to the left of the big Ponte della Costituzione bridge that leads across the canal to the train station.
 You may also easily retrieve your pass at the nearby automatic ticket machines.

 - You may also purchase passes and single tickets on-site at the ACTV ticket booths — prices are listed above the ticket windows.

 - You can purchase single tickets and passes at the automatic ticket machines – review the ticket and pass prices, decide which option you prefer, and make your purchase using the English language option.

-From Piazzale Roma you can board Lines 1 and 2 that travel the Grand Canal, Lines 41/42 and 51/52 that circle the city, lines 61/62 that travel the Giudecca canal to Lido, and Line DM that’s direct to Murano.
+From Piazzale Roma you can board Lines 1 and 2 that travel the Grand Canal, Lines 4 and 5 that circle the city, Line 6 that travels the Giudecca canal to Lido, and Line 3 that’s direct to Murano.
 For more information on ACTV navigation system, see the Venice Vaporetto Guide.